mathiasverraes/15yearsddd/manuscript/Scott-Millett/essay.md

-# DDD values: Passion, collaboration, persistence, and patience
+# First principles of DDD: Focus, passion, collaboration, clarity and patience

 ## The fundamental concepts of DDD